winifred-healthdata/Customer-Retention-and-Revenue-Driver-Analysis-for-an-Online-Retail-Business/README.md

 It captures information about the products customers purchased, including the quantity bought, the price paid, and the country from which the order originated.
 Each row in the dataset represents a single product line within an invoice rather than an entire order.
 As a result, a single invoice may appear multiple times if a customer purchased several different products within the same transaction.
 The data covers transactions made between December 2010 and December 2011.

+### Key Variables

+- **InvoiceNo** – Unique identifier for each transaction.
+Some invoiceNo starts with C. This means that the order was cancelled.
+- **StockCode** – Unique product code assigned to each item.
+- **Description** – Name or description of the product purchased.
+- **Quantity** – Number of units purchased in each transaction.
+Quantity with negative number represents returned products.
+- **InvoiceDate** – Date and time when the transaction occurred.
+- **UnitPrice** – Selling price per unit of the product.
+- **CustomerID** – Unique identifier assigned to each customer.
+- **Country** – Country where the customer is located.